A newbie in the planting community might have a misconception for repotting being a big task. Well, not really!

 Is Coffee Good for Jade Plants?

-It’s proven both scientifically and by experts that coffee can play an essential role in the nourishment of a jade plant only if used correctly.
+It’s proven scientifically and by experts that coffee can play an essential role in nourishing a jade plant only if used correctly.

 However, unlike water applications, avoid directly spilling coffee over the plant.